 Dizziness may be the result of an underlying health condition, medications, or unknown cause.
 The specific type of dizziness and/or any other symptoms may help determine the cause.

-Vertigo may be caused by: Inner ear problems (structural or infectious)Vision problems
+Vertigo may be caused by: Inner ear problems (structural or infectious, such as Benign paroxysmal positional vertigo or Meniere disease)Vision problems

 Cerebrovascular problems, such as a

 transient ischemic attack

 (TIA)Some neurologic problems such as Parkinson disease

 Brain disorders, such as a